 i.
 Communication signals

 The Copyright Act states that fair dealing for the purposes of research or private study, criticism, review, news reporting, education, parody and satire does not infringe copyright.
 If copying or communication is done for one of these purposes and qualifies as fair, it does not infringe copyright.
 The Copyright Act purposely refuses to set clear definitions of what constitutes fair dealing.
-This allows all of the factors involved in a given situation to help determine the applicability of fair dealing.
+This provides flexibility to adapt to many situations and new ways of accessing and using works.

 Landmark decisions by the Supreme Court on a set of copyright cases as well as amendments to the Copyright Act in 2012 confirm that fair dealing applies broadly in the educational sector.
 The 2012 rulings reinforce the fair dealing approach first outlined by the court in the 2004 CCH decision and provide additional clarity and examples of how fair dealing may be applied.
 The result is to recognize that copies of copyrighted works provided for or communicated to students by a teacher or instructor can qualify under fair dealing.
 The court also addressed the issue of technological neutrality, stating that fair dealing applies equally to paper and digital content.
 In the educational context, this means that fair dealing copies may be distributed to students digitally, such as through Blackboard and eReserves.
 This supports the use of new technologies and the Internet to communicate copies of works.

 While these developments clearly support the educational use of works under fair dealing, it is not the intention of the fair dealing provisions to discourage the commercial production of learning materials and tools.
-Fair dealing does not apply if the copying or communication of works significantly affects the market for the works.
+Fair dealing does not apply if the copying or communication of a work significantly affects the market for a work.
 In order to ensure that works are used fairly, safeguards are applied.
 These can include limiting the portion copied from a single work or limiting the number of people included in a distribution of a work.

 The ruling outlined six principle criteria for evaluating fair dealing: